Montenegro national football team: Players

-Due to mixed ancestries, it is likely that a high percentage of the players eligible to play for Montenegro will also remain eligible to play for Serbia, and vice versa.
+Due to mixed ancestries, it is likely that a high percentage of the footballers eligible to play for Montenegro will also remain eligible to play for Serbia, and vice versa.
 However, once they have played for either Serbia or Montenegro in any competitive fixture, they are no longer eligible to play for any other nation.

 Current squad

-The following players were called up for games against Bulgaria on 24 March and against Serbia on 27 March 2023.
+The following players were called up for the 2026 FIFA World Cup qualification matches against Gibraltar and against Croatia on 14 and 17 November 2025; respectively.

-Caps and goals as of 20 November 2022, after the match against Slovenia.
+Caps and goals as of 17 November 2025, after the match against Croatia.

 Recent call-ups

-The following players have been called on the last 12 months.
+The following players have also been called up in the last twelve months.